 Divorce Today In most cases Divorce is granted on a “no-fault” basis.
 This means that a divorce will be granted if only one party wants the divorce, and without regard to who may be at... more

-Written by attorney Maria Katsouli, over 5 years ago.
+Written by attorney Maria Katsouli, almost 6 years ago.
 STAFF PICK

 What is Collaborative Law?
 Collaborative law is a method of alternative dispute resolution.
 The process operates under the principle that parties to a dispute settle their differences... more

-Written by attorney Adam J Brittle, about 2 years ago.
+Written by attorney Adam J Brittle, over 2 years ago.
 STAFF PICK

 Divorce and family law issues touch on the things most important to us - our families.
 Family law issues can be emotional, confusing, and frustrating.
 Clients need to choose an attorney... more

 Written by attorney Jason Weis, almost 5 years ago.
 STAFF PICK

 If you and your spouse are considering divorce, you are probably already aware of Virginias requirement that you separate for 6 or 12 months, depending on your circumstances.
 Maintaining... more

-Written by attorney Maury Beaulier, over 5 years ago.
+Written by attorney Maury Beaulier, almost 6 years ago.
 STAFF PICK

 Problem 1 - Money Talks One dirty secret of the child support system is that it is incentivized by federal money.